joonho3020/joonho3020.github.io/content/articles/frontend-hdl-dev.md

 To demonstrate that this HDL can build more than just toy examples, I built a simple RISC-V superscalar out-of-order core supporting RV32I[^5].

 While doing that, I realized that using `case class` for bundle definitions isn’t much of a burden in practice.
-While working on this, I realized that using `case class`s for bundle definitions isn't too big of a burden to the designer.
 These interfaces evolve slowly, so seldom did I have to redefine entire constructors from scratch.
 Rather, this enables a much tighter LSP integration such as completion, documentation, and goto-definitions.

 I also rarely had to sit around waiting for code to compile and elaborate thanks to the new elaboration engine.
-Most of the time was spent on Verilator.
+Most of the time was spent on Verilator compilation.

 # Conclusion